Asima of Kitchener

 What were any of us doing at eight years of age?
 Riding bikes, exploring our friends’ yards?
 Do you recall your childhood friends?
 Asima’s family and her best friend Almedin’s family were close, sharing meals and backyard get-togethers, so it wasn’t a surprise that their kids were destined to be friends themselves.
 But in 1992, the Bosnian war altered their young friendship forever.

 Both families endured, among other enormities, the emotional impact of refugee housing.
-For Asima and her family, their desire to remain in a country they loved meant it would be many years before they were able to have their own home again.
+For Asima and her family, their desire to remain in a country they loved meant it would be many years before they could have their own home again.

 Asima had to say goodbye to her best friend.
 Almedin and his family, like so many others, chose to start over again in a different place.
 In a state of shock and hopefulness, they faced the complications of calling Canada their new home.